OdiaNLP/odianlp.github.io/docs/possible_projects.md

 ## <a name="monolingual-corpus"></a> Monolingual corpus

-- For many NLP related tasks a large [monolingual corpus](https://en.wikipedia.org/wiki/Text_corpus) is a necessity.
-- As the name suggest a monolingual corpus (MC) stores text of only one language.
-In this case it will be of Odia.
-- The MC mainly consists of full sentences.

-### Odia Wikipedia as an MC provider

-- The major provider of MC data can be found in Odia Wikipedia.
-- The source code to crawl and extract Wikipedia data can be found [here](https://github.com/goru001/nlp-for-odia/tree/master/datasets-preparation)
-- You can directly get the dump from the Wikimedia site itself, you can get data dump of both Wikisource (Odia books) and Wikipedia (Odia articles) from [this site](https://dumps.wikimedia.org/backup-index.html).
-Need to cleanup a bit as well.

-### How-to do?

-This is a data collection project.

-1. Extract the content from various websites with CC license by writing [web crawlers](https://en.wikipedia.org/wiki/Web_crawler) or taking wikipedia dump
-2. Clear the corpus.
-3. Prepare an Odia language sentences corpus.
+- Please check the [resources page](/resources/text/#monolingual-corpus) for existing corpus details.

 ## <a name="lang-detector"></a> Language detector

-Given a text string, detect its language.
+- Given a text string, detect its language.
 It should identify if Odia language text are given.
+- An existing language detector can be found in [OpenOdia project](https://openodia.soumendrak.com/#detect-odia-language).

 ### Existing Algorithms